korpling/corpus-ci/README.md

-# rueg-runner
+# GitLab CI/CD configurations for corpora

-This contains the config and all tests for running tests on the RUEG corpus data.
+This contains the config and all tests for running tests on linguistic corpora.